tldr-pages/tldr-node-client/README.md

 }
 ```

-To prevent that a cache update is performed each time no page is found the variable `skipUpdateWhenPageNotFound` can be set to `true`:
+If you want to prevent that a cache update is performed each time no page is found for a command, then
+you can set configuration variable `skipUpdateWhenPageNotFound` to the value `true`
+(the default value is `false`):

 ```js
 {
   "skipUpdateWhenPageNotFound": true